PropTech Global Market Trends in 2026: How Technology Is Humanizing and Transforming Real Estate

 The Digitalization of Property Transactions

 Another major trend in PropTech is the transformation of property transactions.
-Real estate deals have traditionally been slow and bureaucratic, often requiring multiple intermediaries, extensive paperwork, and weeks of processing.
+Real estate deals have traditionally been slow and bureaucratic.

-In 2026, many of these processes are becoming digital.
+In 2026, many of these processes are becoming fully digital and increasingly automated.

-Today, around 58% of real estate transactions involve some form of digital processing, including online documentation, digital signatures, and automated verification systems.
+Today, around 58% of real estate transactions involve digital processing, including online documentation and automated verification systems (Source: PwC Real Estate Digital Transformation Survey).

 Real-World Example